 Should I Get a Second Credit Card?

-Chances are that you know someone with a wallet full of credit cards, but if you’ve been getting by with just one, you may wonder if there’s any point to having more.
+Chances are that you know someone with a wallet full of credit cards, but if you’ve been getting by with just one, you may wonder if there’s a benefit to adding another card.

-While multiple credit cards may not be right for everyone, there are several good reasons for getting a second credit card.
-Here are five.
+While multiple credit cards may not be right for everyone, you may consider these reasons for adding another credit card:

 You’ve probably seen these offers on a website, billboard or even in the mail.
-Another credit card company offers a time-limited low interest rate on your credit card balance — if you transfer it to a new card with them.
+A credit card company offers a limited time, low interest rate on your credit card balance — if you transfer it to a new card with them.

-A balance transfer may help you save money on interest if you carry a current balance at a higher interest rate.
-Before signing up for a second credit card for a balance transfer, pay close attention to when the special rate ends, if there are any balance transfer fees, and the interest rate for purchases you make with the card (in addition to the balance transfer).
+A balance transfer to a card with a lower interest rate may help you save money on interest if you carry a current balance on a credit card at a higher rate.
+Before signing up for a second credit card to utilize the balance transfer feature, pay close attention to:

 Have you or someone you know experienced having a credit card lost or stolen — or even broken in half?
 When you’re in this situation, you’re faced with the hassle of making all purchases with cash or a debit card until the situation gets resolved.
 A second credit card can serve as a convenient backup if your main card is unavailable or unusable.